hollylessthan/AgenticAnalytics/README.md

 > A core framework for agent-assisted analytical workflows, with a reference user interface called **Data Copilot**.

-**Agentic Analytics** is a core analytics framework that orchestrates role-based agents to support multi-step analytical workflows, including SQL execution, result analysis, visualization, and human-readable summaries.
+**Agentic Analytics** is a core analytics framework that orchestrates specialized agents to support multi-step analytical workflows, including SQL execution, statistical analysis, predictive modeling, visualization, and human-readable summaries.

 **Data Copilot** is the reference user interface built on top of Agentic Analytics.
 It provides an interactive experience for querying, validating, and exploring analytical data while the core framework handles planning, execution, and verification behind the scenes.